appium/ruby_lib/readme.md

 [Ruby_lib_core](https://github.com/appium/ruby_lib_core) is the core driver library which provide `selenium-webdriver` related features and driver methods for Appium.
 The `ruby_lib` wrap the driver and serve many helpful methods for users.
+You can use the ruby_core_lib directly if you would like to use minimal Ruby client for Appium.

 # Setup
 ## Requirement